 These are all the things to do in Istanbul to make the most of your stay.
 If there is one city that can truly claim the title of being the gateway to both Europe and Asia, it’s Istanbul.

-Straddling two continents, it is a city divided by the narrow waterway known as the Bosphorus.
-The city embraces it’s mixture of European and Asian culture and visitors will sense the contrasts with each turn.
+Straddling two continents, Istanbul is a city divided by the narrow waterway known as the Bosphorus.
+The city embraces its mixture of European and Asian culture and visitors will sense the contrasts with each turn.

 To really explore and understand the culture and energy of the city one would need months or even years but we’ve highlighted our favourite things to do in Istanbul.

 During three visits to Istanbul, we witnessed young urbanites embracing the modern world while others cling to traditional values of the Byzantium period and the Ottoman Empire.

 Walking Tour – map of Things to do in Istanbul

 Many of the top things to do in Istanbul are within walking distance.
 And while exploring the old down, the best way to get around is by walking.
 From the Old Town to crossing the Galata Bridge, there’s no better way to get around Istanbul.

 Get an Istanbul Museum Pass to skip the line to popular museums like Hagia Sofia, Topkapi Palace and Harem, Great Palace Mosaics and more popular museums in Istanbul with the guided tour app.
 Check out this pass here.